ayesha-quazi/49-Days-DSA-Challenge/README.md

 29. Largest Rectangle in Histogram: Used stacks to find nearest smaller bars on the left and right for each bar.
 Calculated the rectangle area for each bar and tracked the maximum.

 <hr>

+30. Koko Eating Bananas: Used Binary Search to find the minimum eating speed that allows Koko to eat all bananas within h hours.
+Checked feasibility for each speed by simulating the total hours required.

+31. Median of Two Sorted Arrays: Merged two sorted arrays into one sorted array and calculated the median.
+Handled odd and even combined lengths for precise median calculation.